 Start by heating your oven to 150C.
 We’ll begin by roasting your pumpkin seeds for this recipe.

 If you’ve been carving your pumpkin into a Jack o’Lantern, you should already have all the pumpkin seeds out.
 If you’re buying a whole pumpkin for the sole purpose of this recipe (who wouldn’t?
 This recipe is so delicious throughout autumn) it’s much easier to cut the pumpkin in half around the middle.
-If you haven’t read our Pumpkin carving guide click here.
+Read my pumpkin carving guide if you need a little help.

 Scoop out the seeds and separate them from the sinewy guts.